-Deliverable Goals Developed By Approved By Disaster Recovery Plan - IT- focused plan designed to restore operability of targeted systems, applications, or a computer facility due to a natural or man- made extended interruption of an agency's business services.
+Deliverable Goals Approved By Disaster Recovery Plan - IT-focused plan designed to restore operability of targeted systems, applications, or a computer facility due to a natural or man-made extended interruption of an agency's business services.
 Identify plans to restore operability in the event of extended interruption of services Define and document concept of operations Document notification procedures Record damage assessment procedures, recovery activities, and reconstitution procedures Development Team Project Manager Agency CIO Unit and Integration Test Plans (Begin) - detailed scripts used in the Development and Test Phases for evaluating the completeness and correctness of the smallest parts of the system and the components created from those parts.
-The test scripts are more specific than the Test Master Plan, which is high-level and more focused on processes.
-Identify detailed scripts for testing system components Development Team Agency CIO Project Manager Conversion Plan (Begin) - describes the strategies and approaches for converting/migrating data from an existing system to another hardware or software environment.
-Document all planned activities to ensure a smooth data conversion from a legacy system to a new environment Development Team Agency CIO Integration Document - describes the assembly and interaction of the hardware, software, and any other components of the system.
-This document is not applicable for projects that only implement Software-as-a-Service.
-Document planned approach and activities for the integration of hardware, software, and other system components Development Team Agency CIO
+The test scripts are more specific than the Test Master Plan, which is high-level and more focused on processes. • Identify detailed scripts for testing system components Development Team Agency CIO Project Manager Conversion Plan (Begin) - describes the strategies and approaches for converting/migrating data from an existing system to another hardware or software environment. • Document all planned activities to ensure a smooth data conversion from a legacy system to a new environment Development Team Agency CIO Implementation Plan - describes how the information system will be deployed as an operational system. • Define all planned activities to ensure successful implementation to production operations Development Team Project Sponsor Agency CIO

-Deliverable Goals Developed By Approved By Implementation Plan - describes how the information system will be deployed as an operational system.
-Define all planned activities to ensure successful implementation to production operations Development Team Project Sponsor Agency CIO Operations or System Administration Manual (Begin) - The Operations Manual focuses on mainframe systems; the Systems Administration Manual is oriented for distributed (client/server) applications.
+Deliverable Operations or System Administration Manual (Begin) - The Operations Manual focuses on mainframe systems; the Systems Administration Manual is oriented for distributed (client/server) applications.
 Both documents provide details on system operations.
-These manuals are not applicable for SaaS-only projects.
-Provide detailed instruction for system operations Development Team Agency CIO Maintenance Manual (Begin) - details effective system maintenance.
-Appendices might document maintenance procedures, standards, or other essential information on areas such as backup, networking and connectivity, access and authentication, cabling, and critical services.
-This manual is not applicable for SaaS-only projects.
-Provide maintenance personnel with the information necessary to effectively maintain the system Project Manager Agency CIO Training Plan - outlines training needs for end users on the new or enhanced information system. • Ensure that the schedule accounts for all necessary training needs to successfully implement, operate, and maintain the system Development Team Project Sponsor
+Maintenance Manual Goals Provide detailed instruction for system operations Development Team Approved By Agency CIO (Begin) - details effective system maintenance.
+Appendices might document maintenance procedures, standards, or other essential information on areas such as backup, networking and connectivity, access and authentication, cabling, and critical services. • Provide maintenance personnel with the information necessary to effectively maintain the system Project Manager Agency CIO Training Plan - outlines training needs for end users on the new or enhanced information system. • Ensure that the schedule accounts for all necessary training needs to successfully implement, operate, and maintain the system Development Team Project Sponsor User Manual (Begin) - describes to end users how to make full use of the information system, including system functions and capabilities, contingencies and alternate modes of operation, and step-by- step procedures for system access and use. • Provide users with detailed information to fully utilize the system Development Team Agency CIO

-Deliverable Goals Developed By Approved By User Manual (Begin) - describes to end users how to make full use of the information system, including system functions and capabilities, contingencies and alternate modes of operation, and step- by-step procedures for system access and use.
-Provide users with detailed information to fully utilize the system Development Team Agency CIO Requirements Traceability Matrix (Update) - a table that links requirements to their origins and traces them throughout the project life cycle.
-Establish a baseline for requirements change control, design, and testing Development Team Agency CIO Business Owner Project Manager
+Deliverable Goals Approved By Requirements Traceability Matrix (Update) - a table that links requirements to their origins and traces them throughout the project life cycle. • Establish a baseline for requirements change control, design, and testing Development Team Agency CIO Business Owner Project Manager